🚀 International plant delivery has become very fast with DHL Express!

 - Warning: Spiny branches can cause scratches.

 Berberis thunbergii var. atropurpurea is ideal for natural hedges, defensive borders, ornamental gardens, or cottage-style landscapes.
-The purple foliage adds contrast, combining well with green or golden plants.
-They attract birds, contributing to biodiversity.
+The purple foliage adds contrast, blending well with green or golden plants.
+It attracts birds, contributing to biodiversity.

 Origin